LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 We updated `<spine>` to only include the table of content files.
 If we didn't do that, we'd have the CSS file and all our images in the `<spine>` as well.
-Note that the `toc.xhtml` entires are static, because they'll always be there.
+Note that the `toc.xhtml` entries are static, because they'll always be there.

 Now we have an automatically generated Table of Contents from our actual article titles.
 Everything is coming together nicely.